Architecture¶

 - Time-based operation mocking

-Repository Factory Pattern¶
+Repository Factory Pattern Implementation¶

 The repository abstraction layer uses the factory pattern to automatically select and instantiate the appropriate repository client based on URL analysis.